 Kathleen: Before you do the work for the other ones that require you to build your campaigns from the ground up.
 Is that the case?

 Ed: Precisely.
 And in many cases, the campaigns aren't even happening with the other manufacturers.
-In the industry, we use a term called "
+In the industry, we use a term called "mind share."
+This approach helps to naturally increase the mind share with your distributor because you're now becoming really integral to helping them grow their business.

 What's fascinating is not only does this develop a lot of great leads for the manufacturer, it's amazing how many conversations it stirs and renews with latent contacts that the distributor had forgotten about but who call up and say, "You know what?
 Thanks for sending that.
 I'm not interested in that.
 But now that I've got you on the phone, I keep meaning to call you about X, Y, and Z." And so, it creates a really interesting business dynamic for the distributor outside of the manufacturer's products as well.